- The Name Is Bond, James Bond:

 - Properly Paranoid: Sterling in "The Second David Job".
 This is what Nate was counting on.

 - Protagonist-Centered Morality: Nate and company lie, cheat, steal, and inflict emotional trauma, yet they're the good guys.
-Somewhat justified in that (A) their victims are clearly shown to be unremitting jerkasses, and (B) what they do, they do on the behalf of people that their victims screwed over.
+Somewhat justified in that (A) their marks are clearly shown to be unremitting jerkasses and (B) what they do, is on the behalf of people that their marks screwed over.

 - Proud to Be a Geek: Hardison is the resident hacker and very proud of his geekery, with such lines as, "Age of the geek, baby.
 We rule the world."
 He's also a fan not only of Star Wars but also of Doctor Who.

 - In the "15 Minutes Job" he complains about the use of CGI in the Star Wars prequels.